 Find where the energy is for your goals

 Now put the goal labels next to the piles of strips, and move them around and got a feel for what piles will help to achieve that goal.
 Focus on finding the most powerful goal and pile combination.
 You might have to create some more positive strips.

 When you have got the arrangement the way you want, take away all the negative strips.
 Look at each one and imagine how you would like to get rid of it.
 You can actually burn them, or flush them down the toilet, whatever you feel is best.

 Start focusing on your goals

 The next step is to start getting those goals.
 You are going to put those goal labels in places where you will come upon them unexpectedly.
 Put one in the kitchen drawer so you see it the next time you go to get a spoon.
 Paste one on the bathroom mirror.
 Put one on the driving seat of the car.
 Keep moving them around so they pop up and make you take notice.
 If you go out for example, throw one on the floor without looking, so it will surprise you when you come back.
 Then pick it up and read your goals again, and ask, "What have I done today towards that goal?"
 "What could I have done?", and resolve to do it.

-What you have left is the positive strips.
+What you have left are the positive strips.
 These are your affirmations.
-By going through this process every affirmation is linked to a goal.
-You need to find a way of going over these affirmations daily.
-What to do is to select a few of the strips each day and put them in your pocket, or on your desktop, and whenever you have a moment, take one out and say your positive affirmation out loud.
+By going through this process every personal affirmation is linked to a goal.
+You need to find a way of going over these personal affirmations daily.
+What to do is to select a few of the strips each day and put them in your pocket, your purse, or by the phone, and whenever you have a moment, take one out and say your personal affirmation out loud.
 You can select one when waiting for the traffic lights, or the next time you look at the clock, or any other time.
 Get into the habit of pulling one out at random, saying the sentence and thinking about how it will lead to your goal.